 They all gasped in understanding and shouted, “Ariel no!” as Ariel lost her glow and began to fade away.

 “Take care of Ayperos for me while I’m ready.”
 Ariel said before disappearing.For the next nine months, the young Ayperos would dream with Ariel, her soothing voice saying to him, “don’t worry my darling, I will be here soon to watch over you.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, myonlysinwastodreamWrite a Review